DEAF MENTOR PROGRAM (DMP) OPTIONS

 COLLABORATION WITH DMP

 The Deaf Mentor Program is designed to . . .

-The Deaf Mentor Program will provide a Deaf Mentor to any family with a infant or child who is deaf or hard of hearing between birth and 6 years of age.
+The Deaf Mentor First Step Program will provide a Deaf Mentor to any family with an infant or child who is deaf or hard of hearing between birth and six years of age.
 Deaf Mentors will establish regular weekly visits with the family.
-These visits will occur in the family's home and/or community.
-The Deaf Mentor will:
+These visits will occur via technology, in the family's home and/or community

-Who is eligible for the Deaf Mentor Program?
+Who is eligible for DMP First Step and the Deaf Mentor Program?